The Slow Carb Diet - How to Lose Weight On Tim Ferris’s Diet

 The slow carb diet, which was pioneered by Tim Ferris in 2010, is a bit different than the standard low-carb diet that many people engage in by simply trying to cut carbs out of their diet.

-Carbs are useful nutrient, and anyone who knows about them will know that they’re pretty useful and that they have an important function in our diet.
-While the slow carb doesn’t really endorse the consumption of carbs on a regular basis, the diet does allow for a ‘cheat day.’
+Carbs are useful nutrients, and anyone who knows about them will know that they’re pretty useful and that they have an important function in our diet.
+While the slow-carb diet doesn’t endorse the consumption of carbs regularly, the diet does allow for a ‘cheat day.’

 The idea behind this is that having one day in which you can eat anything you want helps to encourage your body’s metabolism to stay in shape.
 This prevents it from slowing down, which would ultimately make it harder to lose weight.